Course Progression Policy

 Alphacrucis University College (AC) is committed to maintaining high academic standards and supporting students to make satisfactory academic progress to complete their course of study in a timely manner and graduate.

-The purpose of this policy is to ensure that academic progress principles and the framework for supporting students to maintain satisfactory course progression at subject or unit level, as well as course level, are transparent, consistent, and fair.
+The purpose of this policy is to ensure that academic progress principles and the framework for supporting students to maintain satisfactory course progress at unit or subject level, as well as course level, are transparent, consistent, and fair.

 Scope